Scroll Top

 The Midwest Regional Practicum is designed to convene Teaching Artists from El Sistema-inspired and community music programs across the Midwest, including Illinois, Indiana, Michigan, Ohio, and Wisconsin.
 Over two full days in-person, participants gain new skills and tools that directly support the continued growth of their teaching practice as they hear from expert clinicians, reflect together through collaborative conversations, observe teaching artistry in real-time, and build a network of peer Teaching Artists.

-We look forward to meeting you November 3-4 at the Midwest Regional Practicum in Chicago, IL, hosted by the Merit School of Music.
+We look forward to meeting you February 27th -March 1st at the Midwest Regional Practicum in Detroit, MI hosted by SPHINX Overtures.

 About the Host organization